 A few words of caution about asphalt shingles:

-- Cheap asphalt shingles last as little as 10-12 years in hot, sunny climates
+- Cheaper or low-end asphalt shingles like 3-tab or strip shingles may last as little as 10-15 years in hot, sunny climates like Arizona and Texas

 - A poorly vented attic will trap heat and significantly shorten asphalt shingle lifespan by cupping or cracking them